PRAVEENA526/devops_git_qs/README.md

 # devops_git_qs
  This is devops training class

- we are creating production branch
+ we are creating production branch1